 Most CBD products come from hemp, but there are also CBD products that can come from the marijuana plant.
 Although, these are only legal in states where marijuana is legal recreationally or medicinally.

-However, in this content, we mainly will be discussing CBD products from the hemp plant.
+However, in this content, we mainly discuss CBD products from the hemp plant.
 Holistapet proudly uses only 100% natural, pure organic CBD from Colorado.
 Some of the purest and cleanest CBD in the world comes from Colorado.

 Additionally, the WHO adds “CBD is generally well tolerated with a good safety profile.
 Reported adverse effects may be as a result of drug-drug interactions between CBD and patients’ existing medications”.